 Generally, only first-time homebuyers are eligible — meaning someone who hasn't owned a home in the past three years.
 Sometimes, the assistance is only available to low-income or moderate-income borrowers buying a home in a qualified area as their primary residence.
-To learn more about this type of assistance, check out a state-by-state breakdown of programs or visit your state's Housing Finance Agency website.
+To learn more about this type of assistance, check out your state's Housing Finance Agency website.

 3. Accept Family Gifts of Money

 Another option is to turn to the "parental bank" for down payment help.
 Parents as well as grandparents often help their adult kids buy a first home by gifting them down payment money.
 Across the country, parents are giving their adult children an average of $39,000 to help them buy a home.
 In fact, one in five homeowners received gifts to help them buy in 2018, with gifting — usually family gifting — underpinning the purchase of $317 billion of real property.